POL Gas Fittings, POL Fitting, POL Valves Fittings, Cylinders & Gas Regulators

 For more details, please see: BBQ Gas Leak Test

 Hot To Safely Attach or Change Your BBQ Gas Bottle

-Connecting & Disconnecting: The male connector of a POL regulator has a reverse or left-handed thread.
-So, to detach, you turn it clockwise and then anti-clockwise to re-attach.
+The male connector of a gas regulator, with a POL gas fitting, has a reverse or left-handed thread.
+So, to detach, you turn the POL fitting clockwise and then anti-clockwise to re-attach.